glenl/gearbox-docs/docs/nodes/bevel-gear.rst

    The Bevel Gear node.

-The **Bevel Gear** group generates a set of bevel gears, pinion and a bull gear.
-Typically, the term pinion refers to the driving gear but it is used here to simply distinguish one gear from another.
+The **Bevel Gear Set** group generates two bevel gears, pinion and a bull gear, matched to one another.
+Typically, the term pinion refers to the driving gear but it is used here to distinguish one gear from another.
 The reason bevel gears are provided in pairs is because changes in tooth counts on either gear will cause cone angle changes.
 This will become apparent as you use the toolkit.